Trauma Therapy in Gallatin, TN

 Similarly, our brains sometimes need extra support in order to heal properly from emotional wounds.
 This extra support comes in the form of trauma therapy.
 Trauma therapy essentially helps the brain heal, so that it can return to optimal.

-At Tennessee Mental Wellness, our therapists receive extensive ongoing training in various trauma treatment modalities.
-The main treatment we use for trauma is an evidence-based approach called Brainspotting.
+At Tennessee Mental Wellness, our therapists receive extensive, ongoing training in a variety of trauma treatment modalities.
+The primary method we use for trauma is Brainspotting—an evidence-based, brain-body therapy that helps identify, process, and release the deeply held roots of emotional and physical pain.

 Get your life back.
 Heal your relationships.
 Feel better than you have in a long time.
 We want to help you heal your trauma.